Written by Karen Selby, RN | Scientifically Reviewed By Arti Shukla, Ph.D. | Edited By Walter Pacheco | Last Update: October 31, 2024

 Common Questions About Asbestos in Canada

-What year did asbestos stop being used in Canada?
+What year was asbestos banned in Canada?

 Canada banned asbestos in 2018 with the Prohibition of Asbestos and Products Containing Asbestos Regulations, but left several legal exemptions.
 The military and nuclear energy industries can use asbestos until 2029, while the chloralkali industry has until 2030 to stop usage.
 Magnesium extraction companies can continue to produce asbestos mining waste.